 Centres of Excellence

-There are ten Centres of Excellence (SFF) at the University of Oslo (UiO).
+There are ten Centres of Excellence (SFF) at the University of Oslo (UiO) from the three first generations of centres.
 Our research groups have been given the SFF-title for a period of ten years, in tough competition with other Norwegian research groups.

 In 2017 UiO has been granted five more centres, that will be established before January 1st 2018.

 CanCell is a research centre that aims at uncovering the “Achilles’ heels” of cancer cells and target these for reprogramming cancer cells into harmless cells.